-If you’re a resident aged 65 or older you’re generally exempt from fishing permits in many states (for example Missouri), while residents 60–64 can often buy a $75 lifetime fishing permit and a $38 lifetime trout permit may be available for older residents; annual resident permits run low (about $12) and short-term nonresident tags can be around $8.
-You’ll need proof of age or veteran status for discounts, and continued information explains how exemptions, rules, and application steps apply.
+If you’re a resident aged 65 or older, you’re generally exempt from fishing permits in many states.
+In Missouri, for example, residents 60–64 can buy a $75 lifetime fishing permit, a $38 lifetime trout permit is available for those 65 and up, annual resident permits run about $12, and short-term nonresident tags cost around $8.
+You’ll need proof of age or veteran status to qualify for discounts.

 Who Qualifies for Senior Fishing Discounts

-Additionally, residents 65+ can obtain a $38 lifetime trout permit, and honorably discharged veterans with disabilities qualify for reduced-cost permits, while seniors may also fish without a license on land owned by immediate family.
+Residents 65 and up can also get a $38 lifetime trout permit.
+Honorably discharged veterans with service-connected disabilities qualify for reduced-cost permits regardless of age.
+And seniors can fish without any license on land owned by immediate family.

 Lifetime Permit Options and Senior Pricing